ThomasRoca/American-Community-Survey-Project/index.md

 # API given by US census bureau
 api_key=""

-# For some reason even if you specify the indicator the API will still reply with all indicators in the group
+# here we chose "Total households with a computer which code is S0201_307E
 indicator="S0201_307E"

-# example of population group (here 01 correspond to total population) see pop_group_dict in section 1.3 for all groups
+# we want all available population groups
-popgroup="001"
+popgroup="*"

 # here is the geography level : Metropolitan statistical area and micropolitan area
 # reference: https://www.census.gov/programs-surveys/metro-micro/about.html